How does the Funding break down?

 - there are no restrictions on how you spend your grant, but you will need to be able to meet the costs of all aspects of the programme, including taking part in the national and regional events

-Applications are open for the 2018 cohort, apply by 22nd July 2018.
+Applications are open for the 2019 cohort.
 Click here to apply today.